Home / Specifications / cdsc-wg1-02 - Client Registration

 • creator - string - Always set to the Client’s client_id.

-• created - ISO8601 datetime - Always set to the Server’s timestamp for when the Client Update was created.
+• created - datetime - Always set to the Server’s timestamp for when the Message was created.

-• modified - ISO8601 datetime - Always the same as created.
+• modified - datetime - Always the same as created.

-• status - ClientUpdateStatus - For type values of private_message or client_submission, this value MUST be complete.
+• status - ClientMessageStatus - For type values of private_message or client_submission, this value MUST be complete.
 For type values of support_request, this value MUST be pending.

-When Clients submit Client Updates with type value of client_submission, if the Client Update referenced in the previous_uri has a status of open, then the Server MUST update the status of that referenced Client Update to pending, which indicates that the Client has submitted a response for Server review.
+When Clients submit Messages with type value of client_submission, if the Message referenced in the previous_uri has a status of open, then the Server MUST update the status of that referenced Message to pending, which indicates that the Client has submitted a response for Server review.

-Clients may modify fields in a Client Updates object by sending an authenticated HTTPS PATCH request to the Client Update uri endpoint with the body of the request formatted a JSON object.
-The fields included in JSON object are the fields the Client intends to update with the submitted fields’ values.
+Clients may modify fields in a Messages object by sending an authenticated HTTPS PATCH request to the Message uri endpoint with the body of the request formatted a JSON object.
+The fields included in JSON object are the fields the Client intends to modify with the submitted fields’ values.
 If a field is not included in the PATCH request, the Server MUST leave the field unmodified from its current value.

 The following are fields that MAY be included in the PATCH request, and modification MUST be supported by Servers: